owagner/knx2mqtt/README.md

 Changelog
 ---------
+* 0.6 - 2015/01/29 - owagner
+  - use a SoftReference to cache XML documents during project file loading, to reduce initial memory impact

 * 0.5 - 2015/01/28 - owagner
   - now capable of reading ETS4 project files to determine both group address names and their DPT values.
 Obsoletes "knx.groupaddressfile"